 Java has two basic informal rules for scoping:

-Java does know classwide variables and local variables.
+Java does know class wide variables and local variables.
 Local variables are defined as method parameter or inside the method block.
-Classwide variables are defined as attribute of the class.
-Of course Java does violate this first principle I showed at top here a little since I can access class wide varibales from outside the class, if the access modifier is for example public.
-A local variable of the same name as an attribute does not violate the second principle, as the attribute is hidden by the local variable and with this no longer visible without using a qualifier lke "this".
+Class wide variables are defined as attribute of the class.
+Of course Java does violate this first prinziple I showed at top here a little since I can access class wide varibales from outside the class if the access modifier is for example public.
+A local variable of the same name as an attribute does not violate the second prinziple, as the attribute is hidden by the local variable and with this no longer visible without using a qualifier lke "this".

 Now, what about Groovy?

-In Groovy we too have these two principles, but since we have different constrcuts, we may lay out these principles in a different way.
+In Groovy we too have these two prinziples, but since we have different constrcuts, we may lay out these prinziples in a different way.
 Let us start with local variables.
 In Groovy you too are not allowed to define two local variables of the same name, you are allowed to hide an attribute, just like in Java.

 So what is different?

-Executing this code you get an exception talking about a missing property or field.
-The only things the method has access to are the binding, attributes defined by the base class and the dynamic properties defined by the MetaClass (explanations for these will follow). "attribute" here is no field, no property, no dynamic defined property and not part of the binding.
+Executing this code will not lead to an AssertionException, instead you get an exception talking about a missing property or field.
+The only things the method has access to are the binding, attributes defined by the base class and the dynamic properties defined by the MetaClass (explanations for these will follow). "attribute" hee is no field, no property, no dynamic defined propertie, not part of the binding.

 When is something in the Binding and when not?

 The trick is, and that is not easy for Java programers, to not to define the varibale before using it, and it will go into the binding.
 Any defined variable is local.

 What is this "def" then?